faridelya/Nvidia-TAO-tool-Deep-Stream/Install Deep Stream on PC/README.md

 config-file=config_infer_primary_yolov4.txt
 #config-file=config_infer_primary_detectnet_v2.txt
 ```
 - The above deep stream command run one yml file that ci=onatin one reference file for model configuration for Deep stream, like the above yml file has the **primary-gie** group that has refrence to **config-file** as you can see.
+Thsis config file has some parameter for loading modle into Deep stream which are.
+- The DeepStream configuration file includes some runtime parameters for DeepStream nvinfer plugin, such as
+- model path,
+- label file path,
+- TensorRT inference precision,
+- input and output node names,
+- input dimensions and so on.

+The above file show diferent config file for different models, each model has its own DeepStream configuration file.

 4. Related Links
  - the following are some repository.that show how tao model integrate with deep stream app.
  1. [deepstream-tao-app :](https://github.com/NVIDIA-AI-IOT/deepstream_tao_apps) this repo show **Integrate TAO model with DeepStream SDK**